Review | A relaxing retreat to the Blue Mountain’s Japanese Bathhouse

 There’s also an indoor bath area, with one larger hot pool and a cold plunge pool.
 There is a wall of windows, so even if you are indoors you’ll be able to take in the view of Lake Lyell (although it may be a bit steamy!).

-Also in this indoor section is a steam room.
+The indoor section also has a herbal steam room.
 We found the steam to be rather dense in here, so watch where you’re walking in here so you don’t accidentally take a seat on someone else’s lap.

 The real treat here, though, is the cave baths.
 Tucked into the hillside beneath the huts, there is a “cave” with four small, two-person tubs.
 The first two closest to the entrance offer incredible views over the lake and surrounding hillsides.